 Over 5,327,680 cases of infection have been diagnosed officially in 196 countries and territories since the start of the pandemic, a figure that reflects only a fraction of the real number of infections.
 Of these, at least 2,066,300 persons are viewed as having recovered.

-The United States, which reported its first Corona-related fatality in early February, had the highest number of deaths and cases, 133,542 fatalities for 3,144,472 infections.
-At least 969,111 persons were reported to have recovered.
+The United States, which reported its first COVID-19 case in early February, is the country with the highest number of infections and deaths.
+So far it has registered 97,087 fatalities for 1,622,670 infections.

 After the USA, the worst affected countries are the United Kingdom, with 36,675 deaths and 257,154 cases of infection; Italy, 32,375 deaths (229,327 cases); Spain, 28,678 deaths (235,290 cases) and France, 28,332 deaths (182,469 cases).